Go to content

 Internal dissemination

 An internal communication and engagement programme was established to raise awareness and demonstrate the benefits of participating in the HS2 Learning Legacy.
 This included engagement with the internal HS2 teams and the Integrated Project Teams (IPT)/supply chain using internal communication channels.
 A set of promotional assets was developed that could be used internally and externally to raise awareness and signpost the Learning Legacy website and the internal Learning Legacy Development Hub.
-Examples such as this new animation video encouraging participation have been created: <insert link to animation>.
+Examples such as this new animation video encouraging participation have been created.

 Once there was a significant number of resources on the Learning Legacy website, a schedule of podcasts on some of the key learning legacy submission topics have been planned with the authors, to share their learning across the organisation.
 Forums and meeting slots were also being identified at a senior level for the Learning Legacy Network to attend and share their knowledge.